Frequently Asked Questions

 Q: If I’m asked to submit to a breath test, can I refuse?

 You can, but you’ll be charged with a violation for doing so.

 According to New Jersey statute, you do not have the right to refuse a breath test without possible penalty.
-In New Jersey, the operation of a motor vehicle on any public or semi-public road, street, highway, or other area carries an implied consent to submit to testing.
+In New Jersey, the operation of a motor vehicle on any public or semi-public road, street, highway, or other area carries an “implied consent” that you will submit to testing.
 Note that this consent only exists when there is first a reason to believe that the alcohol in your blood is in excess of the legal limit.

-Any offense will result in a fine of $250 to $500, with a first offense resulting in a 7 to 12 month suspension of driving privileges.
-An ignition interlock device must be installed for 6 to 12 months following the restoration of driving privileges.
+A first offense will result in a 7 to 12 month suspension of driving privileges, and will result in a fine of $250 to $500, An ignition interlock device must be installed for 6 to 12 months following the restoration of driving privileges.

 Second and third offenses increase the suspension of driving privileges to two years and 10 years, respectively.
 Note that a prior conviction on a similar charge in another jurisdiction will count as a prior offense when determining penalties in New Jersey.
 An ignition interlock must be installed on second and third offenders’ vehicles for a period of 1 to 3 years following license restoration.

 Refusal convictions do not enhance subsequent DWI convictions.

 Q: What happens if I’m convicted of both charges, Refusal and DWI?